 Q.4.
 Why did different social groups join the Non-Cooperation Movement?

-Describe the extent of peoples’ participations in the the Non-Cooperation movement in the towns.
-What were its economic efflects?
+Describe the extent of peoples’ participation in the Non-Cooperation Movement in the towns.
+What were its economic effects?
 [2011(T-2)]

 Q.5.
-Why were the hill people of Andhra aggrieved by the colonial rule?
+Why were the hill people of Andhra aggrieved by colonial rule?

-Analyse any four features of Gudem rebellion of Andhra Pradesh.
+Analyze any four features of the Gudem rebellion of Andhra Pradesh.
 [2011(T-2)]

 Q.6.
-What is the importance of Non-Cooperation Movement in India’s struggle for independence?
+What is the importance of the Non-Cooperation Movement in India’s struggle for independence?